StarRocks/starrocks/docs/reference/System_variable.md

 * use_compute_nodes

   The maximum number of CN nodes that can be used.
 This parameter is valid when `prefer_compute_node=true`.
-Valid values are:
+Valid values:

   * `-1`: indicates that all CN nodes are used.
   * `0`: indicates that no CN nodes are used.